fss18/opsworks_al_agent/selinux_policy/README.md

 ```

 ### module
 Manages SEModules

 Actions:

-- `fetch`: Prepares the module's files for compilation.
-Allow `remote_directory`-like behavior
+* `fetch`: Prepares the module's files for compilation.
+Allow `remote_directory`-like behaviour
-- `compile`: Translates a module source directory into a `NAME.pp` file.
+* `compile`: Translates a module source directory into a `NAME.pp` file.
 Uses `make` logic for idempotence.
-- `install`: Adds a compiled module (`pp`) to the current policy.
-Only installs if the module was modified this run, `force` is enabled or it's missing from the current policy. **Note:** I wish I could compare the existing module to the one generated, but the `extract` capability was only added in [Aug 15](https://github.com/SELinuxProject/selinux/commit/65c6325271b54d3de9c17352a57d469dfbd12729).
+* `install`: Adds a compiled module (`pp`) to the current policy.
+Only installs if the module was modified this run, `force` is enabled or it's missing from the current policy.
+    **Note:** I wish I could compare the existing module to the one generated, but the `extract` capability was only added in [Aug 15](https://github.com/SELinuxProject/selinux/commit/65c6325271b54d3de9c17352a57d469dfbd12729).
 I'll be happy to see a better idea.
-- `deploy` (default): Runs `fetch`, `compile`, `install` in that order.
+* `deploy` (default): Runs `fetch`, `compile`, `install` in that order.
-- `remove`: Removes a module.
+* `remove`: Removes a module.

 Attributes:

-- `name`: The module name.
+* `name`: The module name.
 Defaults to resource name.
-- `directory`: Directory where module is stored.
+* `directory`: Directory where module is stored.
 Defaults to a directory inside the Chef cache.
-- `content`: The module content, can be extracted from `audit2allow -m NAME`.
+* `content`: The module content, can be extracted from `audit2allow -m NAME`.
 This can be used to create simple modules without using external files.
-- `directory_source`: Copies files cookbook to the module directory (uses `remote_directory`).
-Allows keeping all of the module's source files in the cookbook. **Note:** You can pre-create the module directory and populate it in any other way you'd choose.
+* `directory_source`: Copies files cookbook to the module directory (uses `remote_directory`).
+Allows keeping all of the module's source files in the cookbook.
+    **Note:** You can pre-create the module directory and populate it in any other way you'd choose.
-- `cookbook`: Modifies the source cookbook for the `remote_directory`.
+* `cookbook`: Modifies the source cookbook for the `remote_directory`.
-- `force`: Installs the module even if it seems fine.
+* `force`: Installs the module even if it seems fine.
 Ruins idempotence but should help solve some weird cases.

 Example usage: